 Registering on our website is optional.
 We collect the personal data that you volunteer on creating a user profile on our website www.obs.coe.int or by participating in an order, survey, competition, or other forms, or by email.
 If you choose not to register or provide personal information, you can still use the EAO website.
 However, you will not be able to purchase items or receive email alerts.
 The EAO views the contact data that it collects as a valuable and confidential asset.
 We take great care to ensure its safety.

 You may choose to register to the following EAO services: "Shop" or " IRIS Newsletter".
 If this is the case you will receive promotional or marketing information from the EAO when you register personal data.
 If you choose to register, your information will be available to EAO Staff for the purpose of event management, and information emails regarding new publications.
-If you do not wish to continue receiving promotional or marketing information, please notify us by e-mail at: email@example.com.
+If you do not wish to continue receiving promotional or marketing information, please notify us by e-mail at: privacy-obs(at)coe.int.

 We will never disclose your contact details to anybody outside of the Observatory.
 If we wish to distribute a participants’ list for one of our conferences which you may attend, we will specifically ask your permission to share your contact details with other participants and conference co-organisers for the purposes of networking or security.
 If you do not wish us to do so, we will remove your details from the attendance list.